achetronic/autoheater/README.md

 A CLI to automatically turn on/off your heater/cooler based on prices and weather to save money

+> At this moment, it's only available for Spain.
+If you want to cover more locations, consider [contributing](#how-to-contribute)

 ## Motivation

 Domotic devices are cool, but they will be cooler when [Matter](https://csa-iot.org/all-solutions/matter/)